pedromessetti/pedromessetti/README.md

 - libft - My own library with a lot of useful functions that I code by myself.

+- <a href="https://jogo-da-adivinhacao.vercel.app/">Guessing Game</a> - Browser game with voice recognition.
+Try to guest the random choose number through speech.

 <h3>
   Contact and Social Media :phone:
 </h3>